Luksys3/Skilldash/README.md

 # Skilldash

-Multiplayer 2D shooter on Processing.
+Multiplayer 2D shooter game on Processing.
 Currently in progress.